 Planning some Family Tours in Rome?
 Here Are 5 Do’s and Don’ts

-Our expert guides are amazing with children and able to explain even the most complicated historic facts in ways that kids understand (and enjoy).
-From playing Gladiator to family-friendly walking tours in Ancient Rome, we’ve got you covered!
+Our guides are experts with children and able to explain even the most complicated historic facts in ways that kids understand (and enjoy).
+From playing Gladiator to family-friendly walking tours in Rome, we’ve got you covered!

 One of the most annoying things that happen to regular visitors to Rome (and other major cities) is that they have to wait in line just to enter major attractions.
 There’s no bigger time-waster than this, in our opinion.
 You’re in Rome to actually see the city, so why would you spend time queuing?